berom816/recipe-box-/README.md

 # recipe box
-recipe box build using React with local storage
+recipe box built using React with local storage